KidRomesh/fluxkartAPI/README.md

 Kindly follow the below steps and proceed ahead with the testing and to see the processing of the API.

 1. connect to the POSTMAN tool
-2. use the link (post): "http://ec2-13-126-200-69.ap-south-1.compute.amazonaws.com:6060/identify" and connect to the exposed API
+2. use the link (post): "https://fluxapidev.onrender.com/identify" and connect to the exposed API
 3. send data in the following format as a json
 {
 "email": "abc@gmail.com",
 "phoneNumber":"1234567890"
 }
-Note : no authorization is required this is an open API which is exposed through aws
+Note : no authorization is required this is an open API which is exposed through render

 You will get the valid response as below
 {